marcglasberg/fast_immutable_collections/README.md

 # 8. Benchmarks

-Having benchmarks for this project is necessary to justifying its existence.
-The [`benchmark` package][benchmark] demonstrates that FIC immutable collections are similar to even its mutable counterparts in many operations.
+Having benchmarks for this project is necessary for justifying its existence.
+The [`benchmark` package][benchmark] — and its companion app [benchmark_app][benchmark_app] — demonstrates that FIC immutable collections perform similarly to even its mutable counterparts in many operations.

 You can either run the benchmarks:

 - With pure Dart, through, for example:
-    ```cmd
+    ```
     dart benchmark/lib/src/benchmarks.dart
     ```
-- Or with Flutter, by running the [example app][example].
+- Or with Flutter, by running the [benchmark_app][benchmark_app].

 You can find more info on the benchmarks, by reading [its documentation][benchmark_docs].

 Note: The benchmarks cover what we have done so far, which are the most common operations.
 There are many collection operations within **FIC** which are not yet made as efficient as they can.
-Most of the corresponding methods are marked with `// TODO: Still needs to implement efficiently` and will be updated in future versions.
+Most of these corresponding methods are marked with `// TODO: Still needs to implement efficiently` and will be updated in future versions.

 [benchmark]: benchmark/

+[benchmark_app]: benchmark/benchmark_app/

 [benchmark_docs]: benchmark/README.md